A-06656

 New York Assembly Bill 6656 — An Act to amend the general business law, in relation to responsible capability scaling policies

-Requires every person, firm, partnership, association, or corporation doing business or offering products to consumers in New York to develop a responsible capability scaling policy for its use and development of artificial intelligence.
-Each covered entity must file an annual certification of compliance with the Chief Information Officer.
-The Attorney General, in consultation with the CIO, may audit filed policies.
-The CIO may issue waivers or designate categories of entities that are covered or exempt.
-Entities that also file cybersecurity certifications with the Department of Financial Services must file jointly.
-The bill contains no express penalties, damages provisions, or private right of action.
+Requires every person, firm, partnership, association, or corporation doing business or offering products to consumers in New York to develop a responsible capability scaling policy for the use and development of artificial intelligence.
+Covered entities must file an annual certification of compliance with the Chief Information Officer.
+The Attorney General, in consultation with the Chief Information Officer, may audit filed policies.
+The Chief Information Officer may issue waivers or designate categories of entities that are covered or exempt.
+Notably, the bill does not specify any penalties for noncompliance and delegates substantial implementation authority to the Chief Information Officer through rulemaking.

 Summary

-Requires every person, firm, partnership, association, or corporation doing business or offering products to consumers in New York to develop a responsible capability scaling policy for its use and development of artificial intelligence.
-Each covered entity must file an annual certification of compliance with the Chief Information Officer.
-The Attorney General, in consultation with the CIO, may audit filed policies.
-The CIO may issue waivers or designate categories of entities that are covered or exempt.
-Entities that also file cybersecurity certifications with the Department of Financial Services must file jointly.
-The bill contains no express penalties, damages provisions, or private right of action.
+Requires every person, firm, partnership, association, or corporation doing business or offering products to consumers in New York to develop a responsible capability scaling policy for the use and development of artificial intelligence.
+Covered entities must file an annual certification of compliance with the Chief Information Officer.
+The Attorney General, in consultation with the Chief Information Officer, may audit filed policies.
+The Chief Information Officer may issue waivers or designate categories of entities that are covered or exempt.
+Notably, the bill does not specify any penalties for noncompliance and delegates substantial implementation authority to the Chief Information Officer through rulemaking.

 Enforcement & Penalties